| 1. Brass or bronze

 This is a very bad place to put it because people tend to leave the door

 wide open.
-That will hide the number completely.
-People also tend to hang
+That will hide the number completely out of view.
+Sometimes people hang

-stuff on the door and it blocks or partially blocks the number.
+stuff on the door and it blocks or partially obscures the number.

 8. The number is the same color as the